 Because they are smart, a little variety in your pup’s training routine will keep them engaged and eager to learn.

 Finally, as with all pups, the Springerdoodle needs proper socialization.
 This mix can become barkers if you don’t provide consistent training from a young age.

 To understand the health profile of Springer Doodle puppies, it’s important we go over their parent breeds.

 In addition, these other conditions could affect a Springer Spaniel: otitis externa, progressive retinal atrophy, and retinal dysplasia.

 Before getting a pup, talk to the breeder and ask for genetic testing.

 Poodles of all sizes are prone to idiopathic epilepsy and sebaceous adenitits.
 The latter can be easily misdiagnosed as a Tyroid problem, so make sure to ask for tests and have a chat about health with your breeder.

 Toy and Standard Poodles can get a clotting disorder known as Factor XII deficiency, which is an inherited bleeding disorder.

-Both parent breeds can also experience hip dysplasia and disorders like epilepsy, which is a chronic neurological disease that is very common in dogs, according to a 2015 report.
+Because of its parents, Springer Doodle puppies are at a higher risk of hip dysplasia and disorders like epilepsy, which is a chronic neurological disease that is very common in dogs, according to a 2015 report.